Provo & Utah Valley

 The Brigham Young Academy was founded in Provo in 1875.
-This school grew into what is now Brigham Young University (BYU), whose student ranks today swell the town's population by about 30,000 each school year.
-Enjoy free admission to museums of art, life science, paleontology and more.
+This school grew into what is now Brigham Young University (BYU), whose student body today swells the town's population by about 30,000 each school year.
+Enjoy free admission to BYU's museums of art, life science, paleontology and more.
 Visit the BYU Creamery, hit a lecture series or head for the hills and hike Y Mountain to the largest collegiate symbol in America.

 Sundance Mountain Resort

-Robert Redford's Sundance Mountain Resort is a haven for winter and summer recreationists, as well as artists and nature lovers.
+Sundance Mountain Resort is a haven for winter and summer recreationists, as well as artists and nature lovers.
 Enjoy skiing, riding, biking, fly-fishing, comfortable lodging, luxurious spa accommodations and award-winning dining.
 The Owl Bar is a must-visit watering hole for both the libations and the history.
 Also consider the rustic and sophisticated accommodations or workshops at the Sundance Art Studio.

 Utah Lake State Park

-Utah Lake State Park provides access to Utah's largest freshwater lake provides fishing access for channel catfish, walleye, white bass, black bass, and several species of panfish.
+Utah Lake State Park is home to Utah's largest freshwater lake, with fishing access for channel catfish, walleye, white bass, black bass and several species of panfish.
 Spend an evening RV or tent camping, then powerboat, canoe, or sail the day away on Utah Lake.